veronin1/frctl/README.md

 # frctl

-`frctl` is a Mandelbrot & Julia set visualiser written in C using raylib
+frctl is a fractal visualiser written in C using raylib, supporting Mandelbrot, Julia and Newton fractals.

 ---